MariaAlvBla/datathon_2022_report_figs/README.md

 # Data and Code for the figures at Jurburg and Alvarez-Blanco (2023)

-This repository contains the data and code necessary to replicate the publication's figures.
+This repository contains the data and code necessary to replicate the figures in https://doi.org/10.32942/X2ZG6D

 ### Files contained in this repository